Jeff W. Lichtman

-Jeff W. Lichtman (born 1951) is an American neuroscientist.
+Jeff William Lichtman (born 1951) is an American neuroscientist.
 He is the Jeremy R. Knowles Professor of Molecular and Cellular Biology and Santiago Ramón y Cajal Professor of Arts and Sciences at Harvard University.
 He is best known for his pioneering work developing the neuroimaging connectomic technique known as Brainbow.

 Education and career

 Lichtman was born in Salt Lake City, Utah in 1951.
 He grew up in the Northeastern United States.
 Lichtman received a BA from Bowdoin College in 1973.
 In 1980, he received both MD and PhD from Washington University in St. Louis, where he was advised by Dale Purves.
 After completing postdoctoral work at Harvard Medical School, he established his lab at Washington University School of Medicine and conducted research there for 30 years.

 In 2004, he was appointed Jeremy R. Knowles Professor of Molecular and Cellular Biology at Harvard University.
 In 2013, he was named the inaugural Santiago Ramón y Cajal Professor, a five-year appointment intended to recognize outstanding research and teaching.
 Lichtman is a faculty member within the Harvard Center for Brain Science and the Conte Center at Harvard University.
 From 2013 to 2016, he was a Grass Foundation Trustee.